-Ridi Viharaya (has the English meaning of “Silver Temple”) is a Buddhist temple located in Ridigama, in Kurunegala District of North Western Province.
-The history of this temple is date back to the reign of King Dutugemunu (161 BC to 137 BC).
+Ridi Viharaya (which has the English meaning of “Silver Temple”) is a Buddhist temple located in Ridigama, in Kurunegala District of North Western Province.
+The history of this temple is dates back to the reign of King Dutugemunu (161 BC to 137 BC).
 A silver (in Sinhala; “Ridi”) ore deposit found in this place has provided the funds for the construction of the Ruwanwelisaya Stupa.
-In return, the King Dutugemunu has built this Ridi Viharaya on the same location where the silver ore deposit was located.
+In return, King Dutugemunu has built this Ridi Viharaya on the same location where the silver ore deposit was located.
 The gold-plated Buddha statue, which has been brought from India also a donation of the King Dutugemunu.

 Maha Vihare (Patha Vihare)

 Maha Vihare ( or Patha Vihare) – The place where the silver ore deposit was located & the gold-plated Buddha Statue placed